lior-benjman/Acquisitions/README.md

 ### Admin workflow

-1. Sign in on `/shop` using an admin account (create one via `/api/auth/sign-up` with `role=admin` if needed).
+1. Visit `/creator` (or `https://lior-benjman.work/creator`) to open the Creator Console and sign in with an admin account (create one via `/api/auth/sign-up` with `role=admin` if needed).
-2. Once authenticated, the Creator Console unlocks a form where you can paste the product image URL and purchase link.
+2. Once authenticated, the console unlocks the publishing form where you can paste a product image URL and purchase link.
-3. Newly published items appear immediately in the beauty or supplement grid and remain editable through the remove buttons while you are signed in as admin.
+3. Newly published or edited items appear immediately in the beauty or supplement grids on `/shop`—each card now offers **Edit** and **Remove** controls for authenticated admins.
-4. Use the inline sign-out button to revert to the guest view at any time.
+4. Click **Edit** to load a product into the form, adjust its fields, and save; use the inline “Cancel editing” button to reset or the sign-out button to return to the guest view at any time.

 ## 🛠️ Manual Docker Commands